Integrating housing with rapid transit in a commercial manner like Tokyo achieves could be a successful urbanisation model for the Anglo-World

 The political battle for middle class voters in many Anglo-world countries is moving onto the housing front.
 Many different urbanisation models are being considered.
 Tokyo in particular is gaining a lot of attention.

-Liz Truss a UK Conservative junior Minister is a big fan of Tokyo urbanism as a post-Brexit/post-austerity remedy for her country's housing woes and as a campaign strategy for her party to gain political support with young voters.
+In February I watched a UK Conservative Party policy debate video (sound starts from the 1.15 min mark).
+Liz Truss a then junior Minister (now Secretary of State for International Trade) announced she is a big fan of Tokyo urbanism as a post-Brexit/post-austerity remedy for her country's housing woes and as a campaign strategy for her party to gain political support with younger voters.
 She believes the Conservative party needs to challenge vested interests, in particular NIMBY land owners who oppose new housing.
 Truss is aware that the increase in Piketty inequality is due to excessive house price inflation.
 She proposes land use policy reform.

 It is refreshing to listen to a debate about how society can become more productive not more speculative.
 And to listen to politicians who want to be principled not populist.
 At the moment in the Anglo-world we have speculative societies being led by popularity contests which is a dangerous mix.

 Below is my understanding of the key aspects of Japanese urbanism and how it may apply to my Anglo-world country of New Zealand.